mariomarroquim/recovermail.js/README.md

-# Recovermail.Js
+# Recovermail.js

-JavaScript to capture emails entered by users and send them to an endpoint.
+JavaScript to capture user-entered emails and send them to an endpoint.

 ## Overview